Shrublord5150/bamazon/README.md

 ![Continue Shopping](images/continue.PNG)

-    NOTE: The number of items availible for ID 7 has decreased by 2, since the order of 2 went through.
+    NOTE: The number of items available for ID 7 has decreased by 2, since the purchase of 2 of the products went through.

 If you enter `NO`, then Bamazon will part with a goodbye message and the connection to the Bamazon store will end, as shown below.